willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 ![](https://ka-perseus-images.s3.amazonaws.com/7523be60cbf48f66c7be633c0d24fce327c4add3.svg){: .centered }{: height="180px"}

 This $10\,\text k\Omega$ resistor has been labeled with the sign convention for passive components, just like Example 1: The voltage polarity has $+$ at the top and the blue current arrow points down.
 This time, the current is specified instead of the voltage.
 The value of the current is $-20 \,\mu\text A$.
 This may look a little odd, to show $-20 \,\mu\text A$ current flowing in the direction of the arrow.
-But let's wait and see what happens.
+But let's see what happens.

 **What is the voltage, $v$?**